My Home Office

 The Quick Run Down

 If you’re not into reading, or you’re in a hurry, here’s the quick run down of the office setup.
 Two 30″ monitors and two 23″ monitors on my main machine running Windows 7.
-27″ Apple iMac.
+A 27″ Apple iMac.
 A 21″ monitor above the iMac connected to a KVM switch for the 2nd and 3rd machines. iPad2.
 Logitech Z-680 sound system with wall mounted speakers that is fed by a Radioshack mixer allowing all devices to play audio through the single set of speakers, at the sound level I like for each one.
 Self built rack enclosure holding three machines, the mixer, KVM, backup drives, and backup batteries.

 The Desks